 INITIATING GANK AND WHO SHOULD START ENGAGE

 Initiating ganks is another important thing.
 This depends on the scenario.
 If the enemy is running towards the bush where the jungler is then they should initiate, but if the laner is able to initiate the gank then they will.
-Generally the champion that can land crowd control the easiest is the one that initiates the fight because it increases the success rate of the gank.
+Generally, the champion that can land crowd control the easiest is the one that initiates the fight because it increases the success rate of the gank.

-Who takes the kill is a very controversial topic in the lower ranks because laners think that they are entitled to getting the kill so that they can be very ahead, but in reality it doesn’t really matter who takes the kill.
-Think of the kill gold as a bonus to making sure that the enemy laner falls behind in experience, minion gold and takes tower damage.
+Who takes the kill is a very controversial topic in the lower ranks because laners think that they are entitled to getting the kill so that they can be very ahead, but in reality, it doesn’t really matter who takes the kill.
+Think of the kill gold as a bonus to make sure that the enemy laner falls behind in experience, minion gold and takes tower damage.
 Inevitably your team gets ahead after each kill, even if the laner doesn’t get it.

 WHAT IS COUNTER GANK IN LEAGUE OF LEGENDS

 Counter ganking means that you gank a lane while the enemy jungler is also ganking it.
-Usually counter ganks tend to be successful because the enemy team doesn’t know where you are and might not expect you to come.
+Usually, counter ganks tend to be successful because the enemy team doesn’t know where you are and might not expect you to come.
 Also, it’s effective because you and the laner can focus on the target that’s easier to kill and then rotating your target to the others.